-6. The "Unverified" message received simply means that there is content on the player and the "Don't verify when project first attached" option on the "Copy and Check" tab was checked.
-There is no need to perform pre-verification since the intent is to format and load new contents.
+7. The "Unverified" message received simply means that the "Don't verify when project first attached" option on the "Copy and Check" tab was checked.
 Now click "Copy All" in the project window.

-7. All of the template projects are set to perform a "Quick Format" on the target player and remove any current contents.
+8. All of the template projects are set to perform a "Quick Format" on the target player and remove any current contents.
 Reply "Yes" to the delete all files and folders warning.

-SaberCopy will begin the loading process...
+9. SaberCopy will begin the loading process...

-9. Success! (the device line turns green and the "Complete" message is displayed)
+10. Success! (the device line turns green and the "Complete" message is displayed)

-Note: If you notice a slight difference in overall message size as reported for the folder on the hard drive vs. on the player, it is due to the difference in the way file storage is calculated between the two devices - hard drive (NTFS) vs player (FAT32).
+\Note: the slight difference in overall message size as reported for the folder on the hard drive vs. the player is due to the difference in file storage between the two devices - hard drive (NTFS) vs player (FAT32).

-- 10. In the vast majority of cases, the process described above is always successful.
+- 11. In the vast majority of cases, the process described above is always successful.
 If for some reason the load was not successful (the player line turns red) try the following: - a.
 Review all the settings on the different screens.
 If something looks amiss, please make the change and try again. - b.
-If the completion message was "Unmatched", review section 10: File verification. - c.
-If you are still not sure what the problem is, click here to contact MegaVoice for assistance. - 11.
+If the completion message was "Unmatched", review section 9: File verification. - c.
+If you are still not sure what the problem is, click here to contact MegaVoice for assistance. - 12.
 If the load was successful, but the player beeps and turns off, or enters Pause Mode instead of playing, or does not work or navigate correctly, please review the rules on the "Target Device" tab as well as the "Detail File List" tab for any folders or files tagged in red.